 AP and Lateral View Xrays of Fracture Tibia and Fibula in an adult patient

-The fracture in tibia is oblique whereas fracture of fibula is comminuted.
+The fracture in tibia is oblique whereas fracture of the fibula is comminuted.

 Image 17 – Xray United Shaft of Tibia and Fibula Fracture

-24 years old male was treated non operatively for minimally displaced fracture of shaft of tibia with undisplaced fracture of fibula.
-Above knee cast was given for one month followed by patellar tendon bearing [PTB] cast for another month.
+24 years old male was treated non operatively for minimally displaced fracture of the shaft of the tibia with an undisplaced fracture of the fibula.
+Above knee, cast was given for one month followed by patellar tendon bearing [PTB] cast for another month.

-The fracture is united well in acceptable position.
+The fracture is united well in the acceptable position.

 Image 18 – Fracture Tibia Operated With Dynamic Compression Plate with Fracture Fibula

-Xray of fracture tibia in 25 years old male operated with 12 hole dynamic compression plate and bone grafting.
+Xray of fracture tibia in 25 years old male operated with 12 holes dynamic compression plate and bone grafting.

 Image 19 – Fracture Tibia Fibula With Intramedullary Locking Nail In Situ

-Fracture of distal third of tibia and fibula after tibia has been fixed with interlock nail.
+Fracture of the distal third of tibia and fibula after tibia has been fixed with interlock nail.

 Image 20 – Lower Tibia and Fibula Fracture With Undisplaced Fracture of Medial Malleolus

-53 years old man struck by a motorcycle and injured his leg. xray revealed a comminuted fracture of tibia, fracture of fibula and an undisplaced fracture of medial malleolus.
+53 years old man struck by a motorcycle and injured his leg.
+An x-ray revealed a comminuted fracture of the tibia, fracture of the fibula and an undisplaced fracture of the medial malleolus.

-As the xray shows, there is a fracture of upper end of tibia and fibular neck.
+As the xray shows, there is a fracture of upper end ofthe tibia and fibular neck.